eoghain/eoghain.github.io/projects.md

 Explicit state handling for `UITableViewController`.

 This was built because most of the table views that I've built in the past require the ability to show a loading screen as well as an empty data set screen.
-Unfortunately, when staring to design a table view most everyone starts by building the populated view, and then attempts to shoe horn in the loading, empty, and error states.
+Unfortunately, when starting to design a table view most everyone starts by building the populated view, and then attempts to shoe horn in the loading, empty, and error states.

 `RBStatefulTableViewController` and `RBTableViewState` help you to separate out the multiple states keeping their code clean, understandable, maintainable, and easily expandable.